 'Curb Your Enthusiasm' Star Confirms Surprise Return

+Prett-ay, prett-ay, prett-ay good!
 Comedian Richard Lewis confirmed he will be appearing in Curb Your Enthusiasm Season 11 after all.
-Lewis, 73, previously said his recent surgeries would make it impossible for him to appear in Larry David's critically acclaimed HBO series.
+Lewis, 73, previously said his recent surgeries would make it impossible for him to appear in Larry David's critically acclaimed HBO series, but that's all changed now.
 Lewis has been one of the show's most frequent guest stars, having appeared as a fictionalized version of himself in 39 episodes over 10 seasons.

 "Great news for me!
 Although I’m still recovering from three surgeries and missing Season 11 of Curb, LD called me and asked if there was any chance if I felt strong enough to do one episode," Lewis wrote on Thursday.
 "I am and here I’m on the set to shoot it.
 I’m so grateful."
 The comedian included a photo of himself on the Curb Your Enthusiasm set, with the crew behind him.